nus-cs2103-AY2223S1/ip/docs/README.md

 ### Editing, Exporting or Importing Saved Data

-Saved data is stored in the `duke.txt` file, which itself is stored inside the `data` folder present inside *Artemis*' home folder.
+Saved data is stored in the `artemis.txt` file, which itself is stored inside the `data` folder present inside *Artemis*' home folder.

 ## Usage